Building Inclusive Workplaces.

 Point 2: It’s still the people

-Obvious, and easy to say.
-Apparently, not so easy to do.
-But if we keep getting the same answer to this puzzle, why do we keep trying to jumpstart performance in ways that doesn’t work well, ways that only include people as an afterthought, or worse, as a problem to be solved and a force of resistance to be overcome?
+Obvious and easy to say but apparently, not so easy to do.
+If we keep getting the same answer to this puzzle, why do we keep trying to jumpstart performance in ways that don’t work well, ways that only include people as an afterthought, or worse, as a problem to be solved and a force of resistance to be overcome?

-I think it’s because of a misunderstanding of what leadership is, and what leaders do.
-Many of us still believe that people are predictable and rational, that can be motivated with carrots and sticks, and when they see the light, they will move towards it.
-But this vision of people doesn’t really fit how people really are.
-People are often unpredictable, emotional, motivated by hidden forces, and driven by inherent values much more strongly than by exterior drivers.
+I think it’s because there is a misunderstanding of what leadership is and what leaders do.
+Many of us still believe that people are predictable and rational, this vision doesn’t really fit with how people really are.
+They are often unpredictable, emotional and driven by inherent values more strongly than by exterior drivers.

-There is so much change going on these days, people get pushed this way and that and then let down unceremoniously.
+There is so much change going on these days, people getting pushed this way and that, to then being let down unceremoniously.
 It’s no wonder that people are increasingly more disengaged.

-Truly Human Leadership: Leadership that connects people with purpose is clear, that there is no lever to pull or button to push that inspires people.
-People find inspiration when their hearts and souls have been touched, then they move spontaneously.
-We believe that Truly Human Leaders begin with themselves, getting clear about their own deep beliefs and purpose.
-Then they work with others to cultivate their shared purpose, shared visions, the pathways for fulfilment.
+Truly Human Leadership: Leadership that connects people with their Higher Purpose is clear, there is no lever to pull or button to push to inspire people.
+They find inspiration when their hearts have been touched, then they move spontaneously.
+We believe that Truly Human Leaders begin with themselves, getting clear about their own deep beliefs and Higher Purpose.
+Then they work with others to cultivate their shared purpose and vision.
 Leaders and followers can change their roles when needed and together learn their way through to solutions.

-What we have discovered is there is a way to unlock performance that focuses on people, not as a problem to be solved, but as a partner in co-creating a future we can all get behind.
-Because this matters.
-There are some real advantages to going this way.
-People will be more engaged, and according to Gallup, there are all kinds of benefits for the business.
-These include increases in productivity and morale, decreases in absenteeism, and improved safety and quality.
-Measurable gains in performance!
+What we have discovered is there is a way to unlock performance that focuses on people, as a partner in co-creating a future we can all get behind.
+This matters because there are some real advantages to going in this direction.
+People will be more engaged and there will be more benefits for the business.
+This includes increased productivity and morale, decreases in absenteeism, ensuring improved safety and quality.
+These are all measurable gains in performance.